 - Include hashtags

-- Include an image or other visual
+- Include a video or other visual

 - Control who sees your updates